nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `delete ic/NRIC`

 * Deletes the person with the specified `NRIC`
+* Note that this also deletes all the appointment data associated with that patient/doctor
+  * When a patient is deleted from the system, all appointments from their appointment list will be removed.
+This also removes the respective appointments from the doctor's appointment list
+  * When a doctor is deleted from the system, all appointments from their appointment list will be removed.
+This also removes the respective appointments from the patient's appointment list

 Examples:
 * `delete ic/S9876543K` deletes the person with the NRIC number S9876543K in MediConnect.